cunger/launch/notes/sandcrawler-rulebook/arrays.md

 _Filter and transform:_
 * `filter(function)` returns a new array.
 * `map(function)` also returns a new array.
 * `array.sort(function)` sorts the array in place, i.e. is mutating.
-Note that without providing a comparison function (returning a number <0, 0, >0), the default sort comparison is by string Unicode points, with all array elements will be converted into strings (yes, also numbers!).
+Note that without providing a comparison function (returning a number <0, 0, >0), the default sort comparison is by string Unicode points, with all array elements being converted into strings (yes, also numbers!).

 _Checks:_
 * `some(function)`